obokhove/wetropolis20162020/feedback/README.md

 - make matching simulations and DA etc, with associated display; and,
 - buy small houses for display in the city; make/buy houses on stilts with a gangplank to higher grounds in the flood plains.

-## 5. Wetropolis II:  Flood modelling and forecasting challenges in industry workshop 11/12-06-2020 moved to 16009-2021
+## 5. Wetropolis II:  Flood modelling and forecasting challenges in industry workshop, Sheffield, moved to 16-09-2021

-Flood modelling and forecasting challenges in industry workshop https://twenty65.ac.uk/events/flood Due to the Covid-19 pandemic, this showcasing is was cancelled and instead, Dr Tom Kent, was kind enough to give a presentation, found here (I wqs preparing kayaking across Scotland):
+Flood modelling and forecasting challenges in industry workshop https://twenty65.ac.uk/events/flood Due to the Covid-19 pandemic, this showcasing was cancelled and, instead, Dr Tom Kent was kind enough to make and give a presentation, found here (I was preparing to and did kayak across Scotland): https://www1.maths.leeds.ac.uk/~obokhove/Wetropolis_talk_Sheffield_2021.pdf

 ## 6. Wetropolis II: Invitation Mathematics of Planet Earth Exhibition 28-05-2022 to 05-06 2022